Babies & Birthing

 CMH offers care for newborns requiring close monitoring in a 6-bed inpatient unit.
 Parents are encouraged to stay and care for their babies.
 Each room has a sleeper-couch the parent can use.

-Your baby's length of stay in the Special Care Nursery (SNC) will depend on the symptoms your child is showing.
+Your baby's length of stay in the Special Care Nursery (SCN) will depend on the symptoms your child is showing.
 For more information, please read the Special Care Nursery pamphlet.

-• 1 – 2 packs of age appropriate diapers
+• 1 – 2 packs of age newborn size diapers

-• food & drinks labelled with your name
+• Food & drinks labelled with your name and appropriately sealed

 The Special Care Nursery (SCN) is staffed day and night.
 If you are out of the hospital and want to ask about your baby, you can call the SNC and speak to your baby's nurse at any time.
 When you call, a nurse will ask for the 4-digit patient privacy code that you chose when your baby was admitted.